 Our team loves to welcome a new patient to the practice.
 We see it as an opportunity to partner with you to maximize your overall health and to change your perception of dentistry.

 Your new patient experience begins even before you visit the office.
-When you call the office you will speak with Andréa, our Patient Care Coordinator who will get the necessary information from you about your dental history and recent x-rays, as well as your dental concerns.
-You can download patient forms before you visit us.
+When you call the office you will speak with one of our Patient Care Coordinators who will get the necessary information from you about your dental history and recent x-rays, as well as your dental concerns.
+You can access online patient forms before you visit us.
 By the time you arrive at the office, we have collected x-rays and records from previous dentists and researched your insurance information, if any.
 Our goal is to simplify your transition to the office.
 As one patient remarked, “You make it easy to be a patient.”

 - Reviewing your medical and dental history

 - Having necessary x-rays taken and discussed with you

 - Taking photographs to assess facial contours, lip support and teeth

 - Completing a dental-health evaluation and risk assessment in five main areas:

 Most importantly, you have the opportunity to talk with us about your dental health and be a part of the team that designs your dental treatment plan.